Key takeaways

 When choosing a GDS for your hotel, there are a few must-have features to consider:

-4. Comprehensive reporting: A good GDS should offer detailed reporting features so you can track performance across different distribution channels and make informed decisions.
+A good hotel GDS should offer detailed reporting features so you can track performance across different distribution channels and make informed decisions.

 With so many global distribution systems on the market, how do you choose the best one for your property?
 Don't worry - we've got you covered.
 Here are some of the top GDS platforms that can help expand your reach and bookings (all of which integrate seamlessly with Mews PMS).